 An employee who seeks medical treatment for a work-related injury or illness must submit a State of Washington Accident Report Form (which is initiated by the health care provider) and notify UW Risk Services at 206.543.0183.
-More information is available at https://risk.uw.edu/.
+More information is available online.